frenesim/schema_to_scaffold/README.md

     rails g scaffold users fname:string lname:string bdate:date email:string encrypted_password:string

-It's possible to generate for all your tables at once if you prefer just choose '*' when choosing the table.
+It's possible to generate scripts for all your tables at once.
+Just choose '*' when choosing the table.

 ## Installation